Art UK comprises a small team of just under a dozen full-time equivalent staff members. Since our launch in 2003, collaborations with other

 The Royal Photographic Society is working with Art UK on the Sculpture Project, to help with the recruitment and training of a team of volunteer photographers, who will be photographing public sculptures throughout the UK.

-The Royal British Society of Sculptors
+Royal Society of Sculptors

-The Royal British Society of Sculptors is a partner in the Art UK Sculpture project and will help to develop learning activities and assist with providing contemporary sculptors to take part in Masterpieces in Schools and Sculpture Around You activities.
+The Royal Society of Sculptors is a partner in the Art UK Sculpture project and will help to develop learning activities and assist with providing contemporary sculptors to take part in Masterpieces in Schools and Sculpture Around You activities.

 Oxford University Press